friflo/ECS-wiki/docs/entity.md

 An `Archetype` defines a specific set of components and tags for its entities.
 At the same time it is also a container of entities with exactly this combination of components and tags.

+> **Explanation**
+> An `Archetype` instance corresponds to an SQL `TABLE` where its components are the counterpart of the table rows.
+> In contrast to tables archetypes are created automatically on demand.
+A relational database requires to create tables upfront.

 The following comparison shows the difference in modeling types in **ECS** vs **OOP**.

 <table>